When and where was your first concert with the MCO? 1997 in Landshut.

 What do you do before a performance?
 Ideally I take a half-hour nap.
 Under all circumstances I eat well!

-As a soloist and in chamber ensembles with such performers as Kolja Blacher, Renaud Capuçon, Tabea Zimmermann, Natalia Gutman and Jörg Widmann, Henja Semmler has appeared at the Berliner Festwochen, the Rheingau Music Festival, Heidelberger Frühling, the Schleswig-Holstein Music Festival, and Festspiele Mecklenburg-Vorpommern.
+As a soloist and in chamber ensembles with such performers as Kolja Blacher, Renaud Capuçon, Tabea Zimmermann, Natalia Gutman and Jörg Widmann, Henja Semmler has appeared at the Berliner Festwochen, the Rheingau Music Festival, Heidelberger Frühling, the Schleswig-Holstein Music Festival, and Young Artists in Concert Davos.
 She gave her debut at the Berlin Philharmonic at age 17, and has soloed with the Staatskapelle Weimar, the World Youth Orchestra, and the Davos Festival Orchestra.

-As a guest concertmaster, Henja has been invited to lead the Swedish Radio Symphony Orchestra, Scottish Chamber Orchestra, Munich Chamber Orchestra, Ensemble Resonanz, Deutsche Radiophilharmonie Saarbrücken and Basque National Orchestra.
+As a guest concertmaster, Henja has been invited to lead the Swedish Radio Symphony Orchestra, Scottish Chamber Orchestra, Münchner Kammerorchester, Deutsche Kammerphilharmonie Bremen, Kammerakademie Potsdam, Ensemble Resonanz and Deutsche Radiophilharmonie Saarbrücken.

 She has taught in countries including Germany, Italy, Spain and Ukraine.
-Starting in April 2017, Henja will be teaching her own violin class at the Hochschule für Musik und Theater Rostock.
+Since April 2017, Henja has been teaching her own violin class at the Hochschule für Musik und Theater Rostock.